gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO_EXT/README.md

 This is an extension board for the [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO) board.

 ## Software
-The software that supports this board is located in the main board [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl) directory.
+The software that supports this board is located in the main board [ECP5_BGA381_FT2232HQ_FIFO](https://github.com/gildobjanschi/ECP5_BGA381_FT2232HQ_FIFO/tree/main/hdl) project.

 ## How To setup KiCAD
 Checkout the KiCAD project and open it.
 In the Configure Paths dialog add: Name: ECP5_BGA381_FT2232HQ_FIFO_EXT and Path: "The full path to the GitHub directory"/GitHub/ECP5_BGA381_FT2232HQ_FIFO_EXT